UmbrellaHoldings/ULTC/doc/build-osx.md

 Creating a release build
 ------------------------

-A xxxxxxxd binary is not included in the Xxxxxxx-Qt.app bundle.
-You can ignore this section if you are building `xxxxxxxd` for your own use.
+A umbrella-ltcd binary is not included in the Umbrella-ltc-Qt.app bundle.
+You can ignore this section if you are building `umbrella-ltcd` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: